 To be eligible for reimbursement, a claim must be received by the Fund Office within 12 months of the date on which the expense was incurred.
 If a claim is received after the expiration of this 12 month period, your request for reimbursement will be denied.
-The minimum allowable reimbursement is \$100.
+In general, the minimum allowable reimbursement is \$100.
 Therefore, expenses should not be submitted until, when added together, they total at least \$100.
 However, each January and July you may seek reimbursement of Eligible Medical Expenses that are less than \$100.
 In addition, you are limited to one submission of claims for each calendar month.
 However, you can submit as many claims as you want with each submission.
 For example, if you submit 6 claims for Eligible Medical Expenses on March 5, 2017, you are not entitled to submit claims again until April 1, 2017.
 If you submit a claim on March 21, 2017 instead of waiting until April 1, 2017, your claim will be denied as ineligible for reimbursement at that time.
 For all purposes, a claim is considered submitted to the Fund on the date it is received in the Fund Office.

 Under no circumstances can you receive reimbursement for expenses that were incurred before the date you became a Participant in the Plan.
 All claims must be submitted in writing and include substantiation satisfactory to the Fund, that the expenses have been incurred and paid by you or your Dependent, and the amount of the charge.
 You must also confirm that the expenses have not been reimbursed and are not reimbursable under any other medical plan that provides health coverage.
-For doctor or hospital expenses or medical supplies, you must submit a statement from your insurance company (Explanation of Benefits) showing the expenses incurred and that the balance owed has been paid in full.
+For doctor or hospital expenses or medical supplies, you must submit a statement from your insurance company (Explanation of Benefits) showing the expenses incurred and the balance owed.
 Please review Appendix A to determine exactly what documentation you are required to submit for each type of claim.
 If you are required to submit a receipt, such as from a doctor or pharmacy, you must submit the original receipt or a clearly legible photocopy.
 The Fund reserves the right to request the original receipt.
 In addition, the Fund will not return any documents to you.
 You should make copies for your records.
 Payments will generally be made directly to you, not to providers or suppliers.
-However, you may request the Fund to pay the provider directly if the amount owed to the provider is over \$600 and you submit an Assignment of Benefits Form (available from the Fund Office) and an IRS W-9 Form signed by the provider.
+However, if your claim is \$600, you may request payment directly to the provider by submitting a claim assignment form and an IRS Form W-9 signed by the provider.